 - “Self-archiving,” whereby researchers post their peer-reviewed journal articles in an open electronic forum, such as institutional repositories;

-But even before BOAI was launched, academics in Brazil were searching for ways by which to share their research without restrictions.
-In 1997, the Scientific Electronic Library Online (SciELO) was launched “as a pilot program to coordinate academic publishing on the web”.
+Even before the launch of BOAI, academics in Brazil began searching for ways to share their research without restrictions.
+In 1997, the Scientific Electronic Library Online (SciELO) launched “a pilot program to coordinate academic publishing on the web”.
 The program was supported by the São Paulo Research Foundation (FAPESP) and the Latin American and Caribbean Center on Health Sciences Information.
 According to Abel Packer, Director of SciELO, its mission was to “strengthen the visibility of the journals”.
-After Latin America’s initiative, the National Commission for Scientific and Technological Research (CONICYT) in Chile adopted SciELO’s open-access-publishing model, which grew and expanded to 15 primarily Latin American countries.
+After Latin America’s initiative, the National Commission for Scientific and Technological Research (CONICYT) in Chile adopted SciELO’s open-access-publishing model.
+This grew and expanded to 15 primarily Latin American countries.

 Advantages and Growth